 If you prefer an interactive NSX Controller installation, you can use a UI-based VM management tool, such as the vSphere Client connected to vCenter Server.

 The installation succeeds if the password does not meet the requirements.
-However, when you log in for the first time, you will be prompted to change the password.
+However, when you log in for the first time, you are prompted to change the password.

-The core services on the appliance will not start until a password with sufficient complexity has been set.
+The core services on the appliance do not start until a password with sufficient complexity has been set.

-The NSX component virtual machine installations include VMware Tools.
-Removal or upgrade of VMware Tools is not supported for NSX appliances.
+The NSX-T Data Center component virtual machine installations include VMware Tools.
+Removal or upgrade of VMware Tools is not supported for NSX-T Data Center appliances.

 Verify that the system requirements are met.
 See System Requirements.